morgadow/gocan/README.md

 #### PCAN

 - missing documentation examples for new functions
 - Invalid buffer size error in LookupChannel function
 - error FILE_NOT_FOUND when calling the Shutdown or Uninitialize function: problem probably located in .dll file itself
 - FilterMessages function not working correctly; does not apply any filter to the PCAN channel
-- Missing implementation of any trace option
 - Missing implementation of any further filter option as message masks
 - Missing implementation of CANFD functionality due to missing test hardware
 - Evaluation of channel condition propably incorrect as every connection is marked as unavailable